-- project (required) Project domain or database name. - username (required) Account's username. - namespace Namespace ID or all for all namespaces. - redirects One of 'noredirects' (default), 'onlyredirects' or 'all' for both. - deleted One of 'live', 'deleted' or 'all' (default).
+- project (required) Project domain or database name. - username (required) Username or IP address. - namespace Namespace ID or all for all namespaces. - redirects One of 'noredirects' (default), 'onlyredirects' or 'all' for both. - deleted One of 'live', 'deleted' or 'all' (default). - start Start date in the format YYYY-MM-DD.
+Leave this and end blank to retrieve the most recent data. - end End date in the format YYYY-MM-DD.
+Leave this and start blank to retrieve the most recent data. - offset Which page of results to show.
+If there is more than one page of results, continue is returned, with the subsequent page number as the value.